ZX Microdrive: Technology

-Microdrives used tiny (44 × 34 × 8 mm including protective cover) cartridges containing a 5 m endless loop of magnetic tape, 1.9 mm wide, driven at 76 cm/s (30 in/s); thus performing a complete circuit in approximately 8 seconds.
-The cartridges held a minimum of 85 kB when formatted on a ZX Microdrive (exact capacity depended on the number of "bad" sectors found and the precise speed of the Microdrive motor when formatting).
-The data retrieval rate was 15 kB/s, i.e., 120 kbit/s.
-It was possible to "expand" the capacity of a fresh microdrive cartridge by formatting it several times.
-This caused the tape to stretch slightly, increasing the length of the tape loop, so that more sectors can be marked out on it.
+Microdrives use tiny (44 × 34 × 8 mm including protective cover) cartridges containing a 5 m endless loop of magnetic tape, 1.9 mm wide, driven at 76 cm/s (30 in/s); thus performing a complete circuit in approximately 8 seconds.
+The cartridges hold a minimum of 85 KB when formatted on a ZX Microdrive (exact capacity depended on the number of bad sectors found and the precise speed of the Microdrive motor when formatting).
+The data retrieval rate is 15 KB/s, i.e., 120 kbit/s.
+It is possible to "expand" the capacity of a fresh microdrive cartridge by formatting it several times.
+This causes the tape to stretch slightly, increasing the length of the tape loop, so that more sectors can be marked out on it.
 This procedure was widely documented in the Sinclair community magazines of the 1980s.
+The operating system automatically marks bad sectors during formatting, so storage capacity decreases over time.

-A total of eight ZX Microdrive units could be connected to the Interface 1 by daisy chaining one drive to the next via an electrical connector block.
+A total of eight ZX Microdrive units can be connected to the Interface 1 by daisy chaining one drive to the next via an electrical connector block.

-The system acquired a reputation for unreliability.
-The tapes stretched during use (giving them a short life span), eventually rendering the data stored unreadable.
-Also the "write protection" was software-based, thus a computer crash could erase the data on an entire tape in 8 seconds.
+The system acquired a reputation for unreliability, with tapes experiencing excessive wear because of friction.
+Sinclair stated that improved manufacturing fixed the problem, but BYTE reported that two of 11 QL tapes failed during testing.
+The tapes stretch during use (giving them a short life span), eventually rendering the data stored unreadable.
+The "write protection" is software-based; a computer crash can erase the data on an entire tape in 8 seconds.
 The cartridges were relatively expensive (initially sold for £4.95 each, later reduced to £1.99).

 Later uses

-Microdrives were also used as the native storage medium of the Sinclair QL, which incorporated two internal drives.
-These were very similar to the ZX Microdrive, but used a different logical format, allowing each cartridge to hold at least 100 kB.
-Mechanically the drives were similar, however, they ran slightly slower and had a take-up acceleration start instead of the instant start of the ZX Spectrum drives, putting less strain on the cartridges.
+Microdrives are also the native storage medium of the Sinclair QL, which incorporate two internal drives.
+These are very similar to the ZX Microdrive, but use a different logical format, allowing each cartridge to hold at least 100 KB.
+Mechanically the drives are similar, but run slightly slower and have a take-up acceleration start instead of the instant start of the ZX Spectrum drives, putting less strain on the cartridges.
 The QL also included a Microdrive expansion bus, allowing the attachment of up to six external QL Microdrives.
 These were never produced, probably due to lack of demand.
-It was, however, possible to connect ZX Microdrives to a QL by putting a twist in the cable.
+It is possible to connect ZX Microdrives to a QL by putting a twist in the cable.

 In addition to the QL versions, dual internal Microdrives were included in the related ICL One Per Desk system (also badged as the Merlin Tonto and Telecom Australia Computerphone).
-These drives were re-engineered by ICL for greater reliability, and used a format incompatible with both ZX and QL Microdrives.
+These drives were re-engineered by ICL for greater reliability, and use a format incompatible with both ZX and QL Microdrives.